Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 ### Core genome length summaries

-The shell script can be used to calculate core lengths of a given set of bed files.
+The shell script can be used to calculate the core lengths of a given set of bed files.
 The python script reads the lengths from the resulting file and then calculates the length of the total genomes from the fna files and then calculates the % that comprises the core genome before and after filtering.

 ### Gene length plots